Mar 28, 2022

 |GET /users/:id/projects||Get all projects of one user|

-Over-fetching and Under-fetching.
-When there is a need to return too much data, the client app does not need all that data.
-Customers are not happy if they are required to download extra information they do not actually need.
-On the other hand, by reducing the level of information on a server, the problem of under-fetching can be experienced, and another extra endpoint and resource on a server to get that data is needed.
+Over-fetching and under-fetching.
+When there is a need to return too much data, the client app does not need all of it.
+Customers won’t be happy if they are required to download extra information they do not actually need.
+On the other hand, by reducing the level of information on a server, the problem of under-fetching can be experienced, and another extra endpoint and resource on a server to get that data will be needed.
 The solution is: GET /users?fields=firstname,lastname.

-Difficulty in creating versions and deprecating fields which are not necessary for the new releases.
-It is hard to maintain REST APIs when it grows over time, and different requirements are requested to support different versions of apps and multiple clients.
-So, usually, v1 is left as it is, and v2 is created with the newer data structure.
+Difficulty in creating versions and deprecating fields which are not necessary for new releases.
+It is hard to maintain REST APIs when they grow over time, and different requirements are requested to support different versions of apps and multiple clients.
+So, usually, v1 is left as it is, and v2 is created with a newer data structure.
 With GraphQL, it could be done without version control.
 GraphQL only returns the explicitly requested data, so new capabilities can be added via new types and new fields on those types without creating a breaking change.
 This has led to a common practice of continuously avoiding breaking changes and serving a versionless API.

 Non-predictable data.
-With REST it is unknown what data will be returned from the server, what fields, how many of them, etc. With GraphQL, the client asks for specific fields to be returned.
+With REST, it is unknown what data will be returned from a server – what fields, how many of them, etc. With GraphQL, the client asks for specific fields to be returned.
 It does not matter if it is a query or mutation – you are in control of what will be returned back.

 GraphQL is a newer concept, released by Facebook publicly in 2015.
-GraphQL, as a new way of asking data from the server, is a query language, specification, and collection of tools designed to operate over a single endpoint via HTTP, optimizing for performance and flexibility.
+As a new way of asking for data from a server, it is a query language, specification, and collection of tools designed to operate over a single endpoint via HTTP, optimized for performance and flexibility.

-This table compares GraphQL and REST as two approaches that build API.
-Talking in general terms, it cannot be considered an apple-to-apple comparison, but more like an orange-to-apple parallel since the REST is the conventional standard for planning APIs, and GraphQL is a query language that helps solve problems with APIs.
-However, they are both still fruits 🙂
+This table compares GraphQL and REST as two approaches to building an API.
+Talking in general terms, it cannot be considered an apple-to-apple comparison, but more like an orange-to-apple parallel since REST is a conventional standard for planning APIs, and GraphQL is a query language that helps solve problems with APIs.
+However, they are both still fruit 🙂

 The main difference here is that GraphQL is a client-driven language.
-It has the architecture where the front-end app decides what data to fetch and how much it has to be returned from the server.
-On REST, everything is designed on the server, so the server drives the architecture.
+It has the architecture where the front-end app decides what data to fetch and how much of it has to be returned from the server.
+Meanwhile, using REST, everything is designed on the server, so the server drives the architecture.

 |A query language offering efficiency and flexibility for solving common problems when integrating APIs||An architectural style largely viewed as a conventional standard for designing APIs|